strongjz/jamesstrong.dev/content/resume.md

 * Responsible for continued implementation, design, and support of GE Home and Business Solutions' private cloud utilizing VMware’s vCloud automation center 5.1, C#, Puppet and Ruby.
 Also, contributed in the support of the current VMware virtualization infrastructure.
-* Implemented Service-Now to DynamicOps SOAP interface.
+* Implemented ServiceNow to DynamicOps SOAP interface.
 * Collaborated on creation of REST web service design for cloud integrations.
 * Implemented integration into current IPAM solution.